-The carrying value of cash and cash equivalents, receivables, reclamation deposits, accounts payable and accrued liabilities approximate their fair values due to the relatively short periods to maturities of these financial instruments.
+The carrying value of cash and cash equivalents, receivables, excluding GST receivable and reclamation deposits, accounts payable and accrued liabilities approximate their fair values due to the relatively short periods to maturities of these financial instruments.

 Based on management's knowledge of and experience in the financial markets, management does not believe that the Company's current financial instruments will be materially affected by credit risk, liquidity risk or market risk.